ElHaban3ro/TheWildTool/README.md

 ```

 *Transforms the tail array into numpy arrays.
-If you do not process the audios with this method you will not be able to read or listen to them.*
+If you do not process the audios with this method you will not be able to see to them.*